Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Numerical results

-The goal is this problem is to obtain a sequence of images from a sequence of projection datasets. \Cref{fig:PATtrue} contains the true image for 5 time points.
+The goal of this problem is to obtain a sequence of images from a sequence of projection datasets.
 We used a genGK approximation to the target distribution, but due to the large rank of this problem, the proposal failed to accept a sufficient number of samples without taking $k$ to be very large.
 Thus, we used the preconditioned Lanczos method from \Cref{alg:gibbs_precond}.
-In \Cref{fig:PAT500} we provide the results for $T=500$ samples.
-The approximate mean, $\bfx_k$, is obtained using $k=$1,000 genGK iterations.
+In \Cref{fig:PAT500} we provide the true images alongside the results for $T=2,000$ samples.
+The approximate mean, $\bfx_k$, is obtained using $k=$200 genGK iterations.
 Additionally, the corresponding $\lambda$ and $\delta$ distributions are given in \Cref{fig:PAT500_dist}.
 We also provide a sample from the prior.
 We observe that the method produced a $100\%$ acceptance rate.
-While this is higher than that of the previous examples, it is expected given an exact factorization of $\bfGamma_{\rm cond}$ is used.
-While the $\lambda$ distribution approaches the true value, it is outside the $95\%$ confidence interval of $[19,341.09, \ 20,057.78]$.
-This might be improved by increasing the rank of the approximate mean $\bfx_k$, but the magnitude of the hyperparameter could potentially make converging to the true value more difficult.

-In \Cref{tab:genGK_dynamic} we provide an analysis of the $\lambda$ and $\delta$ chains and observe that \Cref{alg:gibbs_precond} produces samples of $\lambda$ and $\delta$ that have $p$-values of .99 providing strong evidence the chains are in equilibrium.
-The ACFs corresponding to both $\lambda$ and $\delta$ quickly decay to 0 so the chains are highly uncorrelated.
-Finally, from the ESS we see that a majority of the $\lambda$ and $\delta$ samples are independent.
-In comparison with the previous two examples, \Cref{alg:gibbs_precond} produced a better $\delta$ chain.
+While this is higher than that of the previous examples, it is expected, given that an exact factorization of $\bfGamma_{\rm cond}$ is used.
+While the $\lambda$ distribution approaches the true value, it is outside the $95\%$ confidence interval of $[19,399, \ 20,056]$.
+The p-values of $\lambda$ and $\delta$ (both $0.999$) show strong evidence that the chains are in equilibrium, and values of $\widehat{R}$ \jmc{are} less than 1.01 (both 0.999).
+For $\lambda$ and $\delta$, an ESS of $2,102$ and $2,428$ respectively, show that most of the accepted samples are independent for both chains.
+For this example, the ESS for $\lambda$ and $\delta$ are comparable meaning \Cref{alg:gibbs_precond} may produce $\delta$ chains which are less correlated than those from \Cref{alg:gibbs_genGK}.
+In \Cref{tab:genGK_dynamic} we provide the trace plots and the estimated integrated ACF for the $\lambda$ and $\delta$ chains.
+The ACFs corresponding to $\lambda$ and $\delta$ quickly decay to 0, indicating that the chains produced by \Cref{alg:gibbs_precond} are highly uncorrelated.
+The ESS of a random element $x_i$ of $\bfx$ was found to be 2,822 with $\tau_{\rm int}\approx1.063$, the p-value is 0.997, and the 95\% confidence interval is $[-0.00398,\ 0.02495]$.
+The trace plot in \Cref{fig:pat_trace} for the corresponding element $x_i$ and the p-value give a good indication that the chain has little correlation and is in equilibrium.
+The relative reconstruction error between the mean of accepted samples and the ground truth was $0.01.$